-Dr. Marchioni is also a member of the IRIS Orchestra (Memphis, TN) and Decoda (New York, NY).
+Dr. Marchioni is a member of the IRIS Orchestra and Decoda and was the Acting Second Oboe for the National Symphony Orchestra, 2017-18.
 She is an Alumna of Ensemble Connect/The Academy under the auspices of Carnegie Hall and The Juilliard School.
-She has appeared with the National Symphony Orchestra (including the 2016 European Tour), American Ballet Theater, Grant Park Orchestra, Orpheus Chamber Orchestra, New Jersey Symphony, Atlanta Symphony, Peoria Symphony Orchestra, Georgia Woodwind Quintet, and the internationally acclaimed new music ensemble Continuum.
-Other recent engagements include the Carnegie Hall's collected stories festival, Moab Music Festival, New Harmony Music Festival, the Stefan Wolpe Society, and New York's leading contemporary music venue Spectrum.
+She has appeared with the Philadelphia Orchestra, Cincinnati Symphony, Nashville Symphony, National Symphony Orchestra, American Ballet Theater, Grant Park Orchestra, Orpheus Chamber Orchestra, New Jersey Symphony, Atlanta Symphony, Peoria Symphony, Georgia Woodwind Quintet, and Continuum.
+Other engagements include the Carnegie Hall's collected stories festival, Moab Music Festival, New Harmony Music Festival, the Stefan Wolpe Society, and New York's Spectrum.

 She has collaborated with members of the Chamber Music Society of Lincoln Center, New York Philharmonic, and Paris Conservatoire.
 She participated in the Aspen and Castleton festivals and has worked with conductors including Sir Simon Rattle, Christoph Eschenbach, James DePreist, and Michael Tilson Thomas.

 Dr. Marchioni has performed with Ensemble Connect at Carnegie Hall, the New York Classical Players, Orquesta Philarmónica del Ecuador, the New Juilliard Ensemble, and the Moab Music Festival.